 It is that final 416-mile (718-kilometer) section of winding, mostly two-lane highway between those two cities — through mountain passes, dozens of tiny villages, countless lakes and a whole lot of wilderness — that has become known as the Highway of Tears.

-The remoteness of the highway, coupled with the fact that it bisects so many native communities stricken by poverty and its attendant problems — and has been so often used by young Indigenous women hitchhiking simply as a means of getting from one place to another along the long, lonely road — makes it a ripe ground for violence.
+The remoteness of the highway, coupled with the fact that it bisects so many remote Indigenous communities without access to adequate transportation — often used by young Indigenous women hitchhiking simply as a means of getting from one place to another along the long, lonely road — makes it a ripe ground for violence.

 "It's very, very isolated.
 You can drive for 15 minutes and not see a car.
 There are rivers and mountains.
 It's very heavily forested," says Wayne Clary, a retired RCMP investigator who has been brought back to work on the E-PANA cases.
 "It's interesting when we look at some of our murders along there and we think, 'Was this a traveler who came upon this girl and had the opportunity to do what he did, or a local person?'
 It's dark, and the winters are pretty severe.
 You get a young girl hitchhiking and no one's around ... there one minute, gone the next."